Pietro Grossi: Biography

 He has not limited his work to the musical world, but also engaged in contemporary art.
 In the eighties he was working on new forms of artistic production oriented toward the use of personal computers in the visual arts.
 Grossi started to develop visual elaborations created on a personal computer with programs provided with "self-decision making" and that works out the concept of "HomeArt" (1986), by way of the personal computer, raises the artistic aspirations and potential latent in each one of us to the highest level of autonomous decision making conceivable today, and the idea of personal artistic expression: "a piece is not only a work (of art), but also one of the many 'works' one can freely transform: everything is temporary, everything can change at any time, ideas are not personal anymore, they are open to every solution, everybody could use them".

 Grossi has always been interested in every form of artistic expression.
 The last step of his HomeArt, is the creation of a series of unicum books, electronically produced and symbolically called "HomeBooks" (1991): each work is completely different from the others, thanks to the strong flexibility of the digital means.
 Sergio Maltagliati will continue this project creating autom@tedVisuaL software in 2012, which generates always different graphical variations.
 It is based on HomeArt's BBC BASIC source code.
 This first release autom@tedVisuaL 1.0 has produced 45 graphical single samples, which have been sampled and published.
 He collaborated in order to experiment with electronic sound and composition with the computer music division of "CNUCE" (Institute of the National Research Council of Pisa).

+Pietro Grossi visiting Sergio Maltagliati's exhibition at Galleria Il Gabbiano, La Spezia, March 1997.

 Grossi's latest multimedia experiments were with interactive sound and graphics.
 His later works involved automated and generative visual music software, autom@tedVisualMusiC 1.0 which he extended beyond the realms of music into the interactive work for the Internet, conceiving and collaborating with Sergio Maltagliati in 1997 of the first Italian interactive work for the web netOper@, entertaining in his own house study the first on-line performance.
 However, NeXtOper@ remains unfinished, a project to integrate new media, such as mobile phone and GPS.